Some info has been automatically translated. Show original language

 Santa Fe has adobe monuments, world-class museums, Native American galleries, and gourmet restaurants.
 Artist towns like Taos and the curiously named Truth or Consequences continue New Mexico’s creative heritage, from turquoise jewelry-making to folk art.
 Events like the Gathering of Nations Pow Wow introduce visitors to ancient rituals and ceremonial dances among ancestral ruins and settlements — a reminder of the state’s many Indigenous people, such as the Navajo and Pueblo.
 Diverse communities offer a unique blend of cuisines, cultures, and languages throughout the state.

-Top things to do in New Mexico
+What are the top things to do in New Mexico?

 Petroglyph National Monument